paulbradshaw/MED7369-Specialist-Investigative-Journalism/accounts/keypoints.md

 If dividends are being paid when company is making a loss, or if they are a high proportion of profit that is not a good sign.

+Dividends might also be newsworthy where money is being taken out of a company instead of being invested in tackling problems which it faces, especially where that company was formerly publicly owned and/or operates in the public sector (e.g. water companies, train operators etc.)

 ## Balance statement jargon

 * **Cost of sales** = cost of buying or making stuff